magarenzo/Poker-Hand-Simulation/README.md

 ---

-This was originally created as an assignment in MTH 225 (Statistics and Data Analytics).
+This was originally created as an assignment in MTH 225 (Statistics and Data Analytics)